Dry brushing your teeth is a simple oral care method that uses only a toothbrush, without water or toothpaste.

 Experts suggest that while it should not replace brushing with toothpaste, it is an effective supplementary technique for those looking to improve their oral hygiene.

-Dentists often recommend dry brushing to patients who struggle with gum diseases, as it can help reduce plaque buildup in a gentle manner.
+Dentists often recommend dry brushing to patients who struggle with gum disease, as it can help reduce plaque buildup in a gentle manner.

 However, they caution against overuse or incorrect technique, which can lead to gum damage and enamel wear.